Nimit-Jain-30/Learning-Web-Dev/README.md

-# Learning-Js
+# Learning-Web-Dev
-A code repo for javascript
+A code repo for web development